nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 **Main Success Scenario**:

 1. SS administrator sends a REST request to perform some kind of configuration action.
 REST client should
-    - 2.1 Send request locally from anywhere, remote access is not forbidden
+    - 2.1 Send request from anywhere, remote access is not forbidden
     - 2.2 Send request to URL corresponding to the desired action, for example `https://<security-server-address>:4000/api/clients` to list clients.
     - 2.3 Use HTTP method corresponding to the desired action, for example HTTP GET to list clients.
     - 2.4 Accept REST API's self-signed SSL certificate
-    - 2.5 Provide API key (created in [UC SS\_43](#344-uc-ss_43-create-a-new-api-key) in HTTP header `Authorization: X-Road-ApiKey token=<api key>`
+    - 2.5 Provide API key (created in [UC SS\_43](#344-uc-ss_43-create-a-new-api-key)) in HTTP header `Authorization: X-Road-ApiKey token=<api key>`
     - 2.6 Provide required message, if any, in HTTP body
     - 2.7 Specify correct content type for the body, if any, with HTTP header such as `Content-Type: application/json`
-    - Example with `curl`: `curl --header "Authorization: X-Road-apikey token=<api key>" "https://<security-server-address>:4000/api/clients" -k`
+    - Example using "curl" command: `curl --header "Authorization: X-Road-apikey token=<api key>" "https://<security-server-address>:4000/api/clients" -k`

 2. System performs the desired action.
 System responds with HTTP 200.
 System returns the results of the operation, if any, in HTTP body